lpatmo/Resources-for-learning-Python/README.md

 ##Primary Resources
 1. [Learn Python the Hard Way](http://learnpythonthehardway.org/book/)
   * 52 exercises in total
   * Exercises 1-15 were pretty straightforward.
 Was easier to do because I was already familiar with javascript and with using the command line.
+Now on exercise 17.
 2. [Official Django guide](https://docs.djangoproject.com/en/1.6/intro/tutorial02/)
   * The official Django guide takes you step-by-step through the building of a Django (1.6) polling app.
 Best for use with Python 2.7.
 The steps are straightforward, but there are a lot of new concepts to grasp if you're using MVC for the first time.
 3. [Codecademy Python track](http://www.codecademy.com)